tdpreece/tdpreece.github.io/_drafts/2016-12-08-uses-for-virtual-columns-in-mariadb.md

 ---
 layout: post
-title: "Virtual columns in mariadb"
+title: "Uses for Virtual columns in MariaDB"
 date: 2016-07-21
 ---